 where ind-nuc is the name of the environment-independent nucleus specified with the Natural profile parameter NUCNAME.
 The default name is INDNUCvr.
-You need not specify EXECKEY or DATALOCATION for the environment-independent nucleus as all attributes of the NCISTART program are inherited since standard linkage conventions (BALR 14,15) are used.
+You need not specify API, CONCURRENCY, DATALOCATION or EXECKEY for the environment-independent nucleus as all attributes of the NCISTART program are inherited since standard linkage conventions (BALR 14,15) are used.

-To access the environment-independent nucleus in the SVA, specify USESVACOPY (YES) for this program definition and SVA=YES in the CICS startup parameters.
+To access the environment-independent nucleus in the SVA, specify USESVACOPY(YES) for this program definition and SVA=YES in the CICS startup parameters.